cpmech/intel-matrix-market/README.md

 You may use an existent image from `cpmech` or build the Docker image yourself (see script `docker-build-image.bash`).

+When using VS Code, the extension [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) is recommended.

 **1 Reopen this folder in a container**

 ![VS Code Remote Development](remote-dev-with-vscode.gif)